Wikia/guidelines/JSCodingConventions.md

 - Unary special-character operators (e.g., `!`, `++`) must not have space next to their operand.
 - Any `,` and `;` must not have preceding space.
 - Any `;` used as a statement terminator must be at the end of the line.
-- Any `:` after a property name in an object definition must not have preceding space.
+- Any `:` after a property name in an object definition must not have preceding space, and should be followed by one space.
 - The `?` and `:` in a ternary conditional must have space on both sides.
 - No filler spaces in empty constructs (e.g., `{}`, `[]`, `fn()`)
 - New line at the end of each file.